 To make your LLC official, you’ll need to file articles of organization with the state.
 This is the legal document that officially creates your LLC as a legal entity in Michigan.
 The articles of organization include information about your LLC, such as its address, owners, and registered agent information.

-To file articles of organization in Michigan, go to the website of the secretary of state and fill out the form.
 The fee is $50 and you should receive confirmation within 10 to 15 days.

 Step 5: Create an Operating Agreement